Our Services

 Published on: 5/21/2026

-Allergy specialists use advanced testing methods such as skin prick tests, blood IgE panels, patch tests, elimination diets and supervised oral food challenges to identify true food allergens with greater accuracy than primary care doctors.
+Allergy specialists diagnose food allergies using advanced testing methods, including skin prick tests, blood IgE panels, patch tests, elimination diets, and supervised oral food challenges.
+These tools help identify true food allergens with significantly greater accuracy than standard primary care evaluations.

-They interpret results in the context of your history, manage severe reactions and develop personalized action plans and desensitization protocols.
-See below for the complete breakdown of each diagnostic step, testing limitations and the recommended next steps in your healthcare journey.
+Specialists interpret results alongside your medical history, manage severe reactions like anaphylaxis, and create personalized action plans and desensitization protocols tailored to your needs.
+Below, you'll find a complete breakdown of each diagnostic step, testing limitations, and recommended next steps in your healthcare journey.

 Food allergies affect millions of people worldwide.
 Identifying exactly which foods cause reactions can be tricky.
 You may wonder, "can an entry level doctor test allergies?"
 While a general practitioner can start the process, an allergy specialist (immunologist) uses advanced tools and expertise to pinpoint triggers more accurately.